 5. You’re going to get stared at – a lot

 The important thing to remember is that depending on where you’re teaching and living, there may be people there who have never seen a foreigner before.
-Even in maga cities like Shanghai where foreigners are common, older Chinese people regularly pointed me out to their friends.
+Even in major cities like Shanghai where foreigners are common, older Chinese people regularly pointed me out to their friends.

 As you learn to speak the local language you may even hear people talking about you in shops or as you walk past!